- 3 min

 P. Kim Bui is a digital journalist and leader focusing on innovation and alternate story forms.
 She is currently the Director of Audience Innovation for the Arizona Republic.

 Marketing and Communications Coordinator

 Rebekah McBride is a science writer and communications specialist who has worked with both companies and universities to turn data and research into applicable and actionable messages that inspire change.
 She holds a B.S. in Life Science Communication with an emphasis in Business from the University of Wisconsin-Madison and a M.A. in Journalism from the University of Nebraska-Lincoln.

 Lead Program Manager

 Scott Murray is a friendly, data-savvy designer, coder, author, and educator.

-international journalist, media development specialist/trainer
+International journalist, media development specialist, workshop leader

 Sherry Ricchiardi, Ph.D., is an international journalist and media development specialist.
 She has worked with journalists in 35 countries, most recently in Pakistan and Ethiopia.
 Under the Fulbright program, she has taught at Zagreb University in Croatia and at three universities in Ukraine.

 Data journalist turned professor; winner of Pulitzer, IRE, Polk and other recognition; two Fulbright semesters teaching in Europe; conducted data training in more than 20 countries.